 A few months later, and we’re back in Burton for Always My Own.
 Elizabeth took over a law firm in town, and she’s moving there . . . on her own.
 We find out that Trent has returned to his hometown–although Elizabeth didn’t know this–and these two have a secret: they’re married, even though things are pretty rocky just now.
 How they find their way to happily-ever-after is a story worth reading.

 Will Garth owns the town newspaper, which shares office space with Elizabeth Wagoner’s law firm.
 The two meet and become friends, but after Elizabeth leave town with her husband, Will meets the hot chick who’s running her aunt’s bakery temporarily.
 Sydney isn’t looking for love, but with Will, she just might find . . .
 My One and Always.

 It’s in this sweet short that Jenna Sutton returns to Burton.
 We get a small taste of where Jenna is now, but we have to wait for Always Our Love to hear the full story and find out how she comes out on the other side to find lasting happiness with Linc, best friend and business partner of Ryland Kent (from The Path).

-In Burton, the next trilogy will include Jenna’s friend Lucie, introduced in Always Our Love, as well as some acquaintances at the historical society and a country music star passing through town.
+In Burton, next up we’ll get to know Jenna’s friend Lucie, introduced in Always Our Love, as well as some acquaintances at the historical society.
 Stay tuned for more info on this next chapter in the Burton saga.